-Joseph Horton details the work he did as a guard at a Chinese POW camp.
-He says he was there for seventy-three days until they were moved to Christmas Hill.
+Joseph Horton details his work as a guard at a Chinese POW camp.
+He recalls serving there there for seventy-three days until being moved to Christmas Hill.
 He describes combat at Christmas Hill and shares how he served there on the front lines until the truce was announced.

 The Punch Bowl

-Joseph Horton describes his experience trying to hold a line from being taken over by North Korean forces.
-He also discusses his first real combat duty and seeing wounded and killed soldiers.
+Joseph Horton describes his experience trying to hold a line against North Korean forces.
+He recalls his first real combat duty and seeing wounded and killed soldiers.
 He describes how his job was to extricate the wounded from the battlefield.

 Deployed to Korea